 If a site is on the list, it does not necessarily mean the contamination is significant enough to regulate under the CLM Act.

 Does the list contain all contaminated sites in NSW?

 No. The list only contains contaminated sites that EPA is aware of.
 If a site is not on the list, it does not necessarily mean the site is not contaminated.

 The EPA relies on responsible parties and the public to notify contaminated sites.

 How are notified contaminated sites managed by the EPA?

-I am a prospective buyer of a site that appears on the list.
-What should I do?
+What should I do if I am a potential buyer of a site that appears on the list?